 Students, faculty, and staff are to adhere to the designated guidelines and protocols at each specific "Risk/Action Level" while always adhering to the following universal standards based on the ND Smart Restart Color-Coded Health Guidance System, which are the "UMary Smart Campus Protocols."
 UMary Smart Campus Protocols Common Sense and Personal Accountability Public health guidance cannot anticipate every unique situation.
 The UMary community must take personal accountability to be informed and take actions based on common sense and wise judgment that will protect health and support educational reactivation.
 Protective Hygiene and Cleaning Students, faculty, and staff must continue to practice good hygiene and cleaning regimens to minimize the risk of the virus.
-These include but are not limited to the following: - Stay home when sick or exhibiting symptoms previously referenced. - Wash hands with soap and water for at least 20 seconds as frequently as feasible - Use hand sanitizer after interactions with people or objects - o Cough or sneeze into the sleeve or elbow, not hands - o Clean high-touch surfaces (buttons, door handles, counters, etc.) regularly - Avoid touching your face High-Risk/Vulnerable Members High-risk members and vulnerable members of the UMary community and those in close contact with them are encouraged to visit with their supervisor/advisor and follow the specific set of instructions as issued by the Governor and the NDDoH.
-Contact Tracing Responsibilities All students, faculty, and staff returning to campus, including all commuter students, are urged to download either or both the "Care19 Diary" app or the "Care19 Alert" app to assist in contact tracing.
-As explained on the NDDoH website, these apps "will help the NDDoH reduce the spread of COVID-19 by more efficiently and effectively identifying individuals who may have had contact with people who have tested positive.
-Once the app is downloaded, individuals will be given a random ID number and the app will anonymously cache the individual's locations throughout the day.
-Individuals are then encouraged to categorize their movement into different groups such as work or grocery.
-The app will only store the location of any place a person visits for 10 minutes or more, and the ID number of each individual contains no personal information besides location data."
-Persons unable to download the Care19 Diary or Care19 Alert apps are expected to keep a meticulous daily journal of all "close contacts" each day as a protective measure for self and out of respect for co-workers, other students, and our entire community.
-Accurate contact tracing records are a prime method to make contact tracing more effective, to respect and conserve the valuable time and effort of public health officials on the front lines, and to reduce lost time at work or study for oneself and all of one's close associates.
+These include but are not limited to the following: - Stay home when sick or exhibiting symptoms previously referenced - Wash hands with soap and water for at least 20 seconds as frequently as feasible - Use hand sanitizer after interactions with people or objects - Cough or sneeze into the sleeve or elbow, not hands - o Clean high-touch surfaces (buttons, door handles, counters, etc.) regularly - Avoid touching your face High-Risk/Vulnerable Members High-risk members and vulnerable members of the UMary community and those in close contact with them are encouraged to visit with their supervisor/advisor and follow the specific set of instructions as issued by the Governor and the NDDoH.
 Spiritual, Mental & Emotional Wellbeing University Ministry The University of Mary has substantial resources for spiritual support and guidance for students and all members of the university community.
 Father Dominic Bouck, University Chaplain, and University Ministry staff are located in the Saint John Paul II Center for University Ministry within the Benedictine Center for Servant Leadership.
 They may be reached at (701) 355-3704 or umin@umary.edu.
-Father Craig Vasek, Chaplain for Marauders Athletics, is also prepared to assist scholar-athletes or coaching staff who are seeking spiritual care.
-He may be reached at (701) 355-5168 or cvasek@umary.edu.
+Father Jarad Wolf, Chaplain for Marauders Athletics, is also prepared to assist scholar-athletes or coaching staff who are seeking spiritual care.
+He may be reached at (701) 355-5168 or ipwolf@umary.edu.
 Counseling Services through CHI St. Alexius Health University of Mary students and their dependent children are eligible for free and confidential counseling (up to five sessions) provided by licensed mental health professionals.
 It is possible to meet in person with a counselor at their location in downtown Bismarck (1310 East Main Avenue) or to opt for online sessions using the HIPAA compliant ZOOM video service.
 Appointments may be made by calling (701) 530-7195 or (800) 327-7195.
 Counseling Services also offers a 24/7 crisis line at the (701) 530-7195 number.
 University of Mary faculty and staff along with any immediate family members are eligible for confidential counseling (three free sessions) through the University of Mary's Employee Assistance Program through CHI St. Alexius Health.
 It is possible to meet with a counselor from the privacy of one's home using the HIPPA-compliant ZOOM program or by calling (701) 530-7195 or (800) 327-7195.
 Communications The University of Mary Office of Campus Safety and Security (8000.umary.edu) utilizes a text-based Emergency Notification System.
 The university will utilize this system to notify the community of changes in the following Risk/Action Levels, with additional information posted to 8000.umary.edu.
 Other modes of communication (email, social media) may also be employed, but 8000.umary.edu will remain the primary mode of communication for changes in Risk Level of the University of Mary COVID-19 Monitoring System.